josep112/rocketchat-whatsapp-integration/readme.md

 Once you have all of the items above, you can edit the constants.py file and add your chat-api instance number, rocket chat url etc.

+Go to your [chat api dashboard](https://app.chat-api.com/dashboard), and under Instance settings, configure the webhook to ```https://your-domain-name.com/msg_recv```.
+This is the endpoint that awaits for a post message from chat-api, and forwards it to rocket.chat.

-Once you edit your contants.py, every message sent to your chat-api whatsapp number should be forwarded to your rocket.chat live-messages.
+Now every message sent to your chat-api whatsapp number should be forwarded to your rocket.chat live-messages.
 But the messages sent from rocket-chat will not reach your whatsapp number.
 To solve this, you need to configure rocket.chat's live message webhooks found under omnichannel > webhooks > send request for agent's messages.
+Your webhook url should look like ```https://your-domain-name.com/msg_snd```.